-On an open problem of the symmetric group Dana C. Ernst Plymouth State University Department of Mathematics http://oz.plymouth.edu/~dcernst Keene State College February 27, 2009 What is mathematical research?
+On an open problem of the symmetric group Dana C. Ernst Plymouth State University Mathematics Department http://oz.plymouth.edu/~dcernst PSU Mathematics Seminar April 28, 2010 What is mathematical research?
 Research in mathematics takes many forms, but one common theme is that the research seeks to answer an open question concerning some collection of mathematical objects.
-The goal of this talk will be to introduce you to one of the many open questions in mathematics: How many commutation classes does the longest element in the symmetric group have?
+The goal of this talk will be to introduce you to one of the many open questions in mathematics: Open Question How many commutation classes does the longest element in the symmetric group have?
 We will review the basics of the symmetric group and introduce all of the necessary terminology, so that we can understand this question.
-Groups are fundamental objects in mathematics.
-Let's first remind ourselves what a group is.
+Groups Groups are fundamental objects in mathematics.
 Intuitive definition Start with a static collection of objects (a set), throw in a method for combining two objects together (a binary operation) so that it satisfies some reasonable requirements (associative, identity, and inverses), and you've got yourself a group.
 Whereas sets just sit there, groups have the ability for elements to interact with each other.
-It is this key idea that gives birth to symmetry and the simple, yet complex, beauty of group theory.
-I'd say more, but I'll save it for another talk ...
+It is this key idea that gives birth to symmetry and the beauty of group theory.
 The extremely vague fact All groups "do" something.
 Every element of a group can be thought of as an "action."
 If I want to understand a group, I think about what all of the actions are.
 Combining two elements in a group together means "do the first action, then apply the second action to the result."
-(Yeah, just like function composition.)
 OK, we need a toy to play with.

 Definition The symmetric group S_n is the collection of bijections from $\{1, 2, ..., n\}$ to $\{1, 2, ..., n\}$ where the operation is function composition (left \leftarrow right).
 What do elements of S_n "do"?
-Each element rearranges an arrangement of n objects.
-We refer to each element of S_n as a permutation.
+Each element rearranges an arrangement of n objects; called a permutation.
+Let's play with S_5 .
 I need 5 volunteers!